wanghaisheng/prince_collection_astro/src/content/blog/post-test-one.md

 * ensure there are no typos
 * return to Rich Text editor (toggle Rich Text in top right select)

-### Adding images
+### Naming images

-* First name all article images before uploading them to the CMS
+* First, name all your article images **before** uploading them to the CMS.
+* This keeps the image library clean and organized, and prevents rogue images with names like IMG_32459875 that are impossible to keep track of.
 * use a convention like the following: **article-name-1.jpeg** i.e. waldorf-astoria-cabo-san-lucas-1.jpeg, waldorf-astoria-cabo-san-lucas-2.jpeg
 * this allows you to search images in the media folder for ease of selection throughout the writing process
+* Add/upload ONLY images you actually use.
+This keeps the site payload as small and efficient as possible.

+### Uploading images

 * upload all images (you can do this either using the featured image field, or you can add an image widget to a post, and add all images from there once you access the media library)

 ### Adding images to your grid gallery